Who the Hell Is Hamish?

-Background
+Overview

-Hamish McLaren, born Hamish Watson on 29 March 1970, was a confidence trickster who used several aliases (including Hamish Earle McLaren, Hamish Phillip McLaren, Hamish Watson, Hamish Philip Watson, Hamish Maxwell, and Max Tavita).
-Between 2011-2017, while living in Bondi, he stole at least $7.66 million from 15 known victims in Australia (including one he married, and fashion designer Lisa Ho).
-Overall, his known crimes (in the US, Canada, UK, Hong Kong, and Australia) netted him more than $70 million given that:Over three decades and four continents, he stole millions of dollars from the vulnerable and the naïve, using romance, lies and multiple identities to tear lives apart.
+Hamish McLaren, born Hamish Watson on 29 March 1970, was a confidence trickster who used several aliases, including Hamish Earle McLaren, Hamish Phillip McLaren, Hamish Watson, Hamish McLachlan, Hamish Philip Watson, Hamish Maxwell, and Max Tavita.

+Between 2011-2017, while living in Bondi, he stole at least $7.66 million from 15 known victims in Australia, including one he married, and fashion designer Lisa Ho.
+Overall, his known crimes, in the US, Canada, UK, Hong Kong, and Australia, netted him more than $70 million, given that:Over three decades and four continents, he stole millions of dollars from the vulnerable and the naïve, using romance, lies and multiple identities to tear lives apart.

-McLaren, though investigated and sued numerous times previously, was bankrupted in 2016, and was finally arrested in Australia in July 2017.
+McLaren, though investigated and sued numerous times previously, was bankrupted in 2016, and was arrested in Australia in July 2017.
 He pleaded guilty in June 2019 “to 17 counts of dishonestly obtaining financial advantage by deception and one count of knowingly dealing with the proceeds of crime”.
-He was sentenced to 16 years (back dated to commence in mid-2017).
+He was sentenced to 16 years, back dated to commence in mid-2017.
 He will be due for parole in 2029.